Jimmy Nicholson (Northern Irish footballer)

-James Joseph Nicholson (born 27 February 1943 in Belfast) is a Northern Irish former footballer who played as a midfielder.
-He played most of his career at Huddersfield Town and earned more than 40 caps for the Northern Ireland national team.
+James Joseph Nicholson (27 February 1943 – 4 October 2025) was a Northern Irish footballer who played as a midfielder.
+He played most of his career at Huddersfield Town and earned 41 caps for the Northern Ireland national team.

 Club career

 Nicholson began his career with Manchester United, for whom he made 58 appearances, scoring five times, between 1960 and 1963, when he moved over the Pennines to Huddersfield Town.
 He subsequently played for Bury, Mossley and Stalybridge Celtic.

 International career

 Nicholson represented Northern Ireland at international level.
 He represented his country at each level earning three caps for the Schoolboys, as well as playing twice for Northern Ireland U23 and four caps for Northern Ireland B.

-He also appeared for Northern Ireland at full international level, appearing 41 times for Northern Ireland, scoring 6 goals.
-Over an 11-year international career from 1960-71 making him the most capped player internationally for Huddersfield Town.
+He also appeared for Northern Ireland at full international level, appearing 41 times for Northern Ireland, scoring six goals.
+Over an 11-year international career from 1960 to 1971 making him the most capped player internationally for Huddersfield Town.